electrified/cpuqt/README.md

 TODO: Ensure all methods use parity function where they should and write a test for it.

-Console commands
+###Console commands
-Add breakpoint
+- Add breakpoint
-Remove breakpoint
+- Remove breakpoint
-List breakpoints
+- List breakpoints
-Peek value
+- Peek value
-Poke value
+- Poke value
-Set register
+- Set register
-Quit
+- Quit
-Load ROM
+- Load ROM
-Single step
+- Single step

 Parameter 'memoryAddress' is const-qualified in the function declaration; const-qualification of parameters only has an effect in function definitions
 Single-argument constructors must be marked explicit to avoid unintentional implicit conversions Dynamic exception specification 'throw()' is deprecated; consider using 'noexcept' instead Prefer using 'override' or (rarely) 'final' instead of 'virtual'

-;brk(0x2e0b)